Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 For the clock design, please make sure that:
 - s_axi_aclk for 's_axi_control' should use clock with lower frequency, such as 150M Hz, to get better timing.
-- 'AI Engine Core Frequency' should be 4 times of DPUCVDX8G's m_axi_clk.
-In this TRD, it is 1333M Hz (4 x 333M).
+- 'AI Engine Core Frequency' should be 4 times of DPUCVDX8G's m_axi_clk, or the maximum AIE frequency.
+In this TRD, it is 1250M Hz (the maximum AIE frequency of XCVC1902-2MP part on the VCK190 board).
 The value of 'AI Engine Core Frequency' can be set in the platform design files or '/vitis_prj/scripts/postlink.tcl'.

 ### 6.2 Changing Platform